sigmacoy/PomodoroTimer/README.md

 # Pomodoro Timer for macOS

-A minimalist menu bar Pomodoro timer built with Swift and SwiftUI for macOS.
-Stay focused with customizable study and break sessions, all accessible from your menu bar.
+A minimalist menu bar Pomodoro timer built with Swift and SwiftUI for macOS. <br> Stay focused with customizable study and break sessions, all accessible from your menu bar.

 ## Menu Bar
 ![App Screenshot](screenshots/menu-bar.png)